Ho-yeong/Ho-yeong/README.md

 ## I always try to be a student, and Teacher!

 - 🔭 I’m currently in Gang-nam, Seoul, South Korea !
-- 🌱 I’m currently learning everything [especially Golang, network] 🤣
+- 🌱 I’m currently learning everything [especially k8s] 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 📕 I am a native Korean speaker and can speak English and Japanese.
 - 🥅 2021 Goals: Get more knowledge about Golang, Pure JavaScript, TypeScript, Network env